datahub-project/datahub/docs/quick-ingestion-guides/looker/configuration.md

 ---
 title: Configuration
 ---
-# Configuring Your Looker Connector to DataHub
+# Configuring Your Looker & LookerML Connector to DataHub

 Now that you have created a DataHub specific API key with the relevant access in [the prior step](setup.md), it's now time to set up a connection via the DataHub UI.

+## Configure LookerML Ingestion

-## Configure Secrets
+### Configure Secrets

 1. Within DataHub, navigate to the **Ingestion** tab in the top, right corner of your screen